sofiahuppertz/hackathonSIA/README.md

 	•	Interactive UI: Streamlit provides a user-friendly interface for seamless interaction.
 	•	Scalable Deployment: AWS ensures your application can scale as needed.

-🛠️ Development Tips for Hackathons
-	1. Prioritize Core Functionality: Focus first on establishing a working RAG pipeline before adding complex features.
-	2. Simplify Deployment: Use platforms with quick setup times like Streamlit Sharing or Heroku initially.
-	3. Regular Integration Testing: Continuously test interactions between frontend and backend to identify issues early.
-	4. Leverage Documentation: Utilize the extensive resources and community support for Langchain, FastAPI, and NeMo.
-	5. Manage Scope Effectively: Aim for a functional prototype with essential features to ensure completion within the hackathon timeframe.